 Fix 3: Set your microphone as a default device

-Your computer may not be able to set your microphone as the default device immediately after you plug them in.
+Your computer may not be able to set your microphone as the default device immediately after you plug it in.
 To see if that’s the core issue follow the instructions below:

 Hopefully, one of the solutions here worked for you.
 Please feel free to leave a comment below if you have any questions or suggestions.